sku899/QA_Project1/readme.md

 > ![route workflow](images/workflow.png)

 # 7.Project folder_structure #
-The folder structure of this project is as following,
+The folder structure of this project is as the following,
 > ![folder structure](images/folder_structure.png)

 # 8.Route function #